Due to evolving science regarding COVID-19 transmissions, in-person classes are cancelled.

 Fermented foods are even good for your bones!
 Read about it in my guest blog for nurturedbones.com

-Create a Fermentation Zoom Party tailored to your interests!
+Create a Fermentation Party tailored to your interests!

-Contact me and we can make arrangements to Zoom or Skype.
+Contact me and we can make arrangements to Zoom, Skype or gather together.

 $20 per person.
 80% will go to charity.
 Minimum of 4 people.

-In this workshop we will taste and make kombucha, water kefir, pineapple tepache, ginger bug, and beet kvass.
-Each participant will go home with a kombucha scoby or water kefir grains so that they can make these fermented drinks at home.
-Because the more popular drinks, namely kombucha and water kefir, require a SCOBY to start, this workshop is only offered in-person.
+In this workshop we will taste and make kombucha, pineapple tepache, ginger bug, and beet kvass.
+Each participant will go home with a kombucha scoby so that they can make these fermented drinks at home.

 This is a VINEGAR pickle workshop and does not involve fermentation (sorry).